bevy-cheatbook/bevy-cheatbook/src/pitfalls/2d-camera-z.md

-# Cannot see sprites in 2D
+# 2D objects not displaying

 Bevy's 2D [coordinate space](../features/transforms.md) is set up so that your background can be at Z=0.0, and other sprite layers can be at positive